-(1) Library file information

-This information is output one for each library file.
-The library file information contains the following:

-- Library file name (Library file name:) Indicates the library file name. - File update date and time (Last update time:) Indicates the date and time the library file was updated last. - Number of modules (Number of module(s):) Indicates the total number of modules entered in the library file. - Number of global symbols (Number of global symbol(s):) Indicates the total number of global labels and global symbols entered in the library file.

-(2) Module information
+- (1) Library file information This information is output one for each library file.
+The library file information contains the following: - Library file name (Library file name:) Indicates the library file name. - File update date and time (Last update time:) Indicates the date and time the library file was updated last. - Number of modules (Number of module(s):) Indicates the total number of modules entered in the library file. - Number of global symbols (Number of global symbol(s):) - Indicates the total number of global labels and global symbols entered in the library file.
+(2) Module information - This information is output one for each module entered in the library file.
+The module information contains the following: - Module name (Module name:) Indicates the module names entered in the library file. - Version information (.Ver: ) Indicates a character string that is specified by the directive of - Indicates a character string that is specified by the directive command ".VER". - Entered date and time (Date:) Indicates the date and time when each module is entered in the library file. - Module size (Size:)

-This information is output one for each module entered in the library file.
-The module information contains the following:
+Indicates the code and data sizes of the modules entered in the library file.

-- Module name (Module name:) Indicates the module names entered in the library file. - Version information (.Ver: ) Indicates a character string that is specified by the directive command ".VER". - Entered date and time (Date:) Indicates the date and time when each module is entered in the library file. - Module size (Size:) Indicates the code and data sizes of the modules entered in the library file.
-These sizes differ from the file sizes of the relocatable module files. - Global symbol name (Global symbol(s):) - Indicates the global symbol and global label names defined in the modules. - External reference symbol name Indicates the global symbol and global label names externally referenced by the module.
+These sizes differ from the file sizes of the relocatable module files.

+- Global symbol name (Global symbol(s):) Indicates the global symbol and global label name - Indicates the global symbol and global label names defined in the modules. - External reference symbol name Indicates the global symbol and global label names externally referenced by the module.